mosip/documentation/docs/registration-client-configuration.md

 ## Document scan

 All the identified scanner implementations will be used to list the identified devices.
-For each device dpi, width and height can be configured. if not configured it defaults to 0.
+For each device dpi, width and height can be configured.
+If it is not configured, it defaults to 0.

 Values in the this config ```mosip.registration.docscanner.id``` map supports regex.